contagon/handbook/handbook/4-leadership-in-the-church-of-jesus-christ.md

 ### 4.4.2 Preparation for Council Meetings

 Presidencies and councils are expected to meet regularly.
-Each presidency and council has a leader who has been called and set apart.
-These leaders seek the Lord’s guidance in planning council meetings.
+Leaders seek the Lord’s guidance in planning council meetings.
 They also seek input from council members in deciding what to discuss.

 Leaders let council members know of the matters for discussion in advance.
 Council members prepare to share insights about these matters.
 For ward and stake councils, much of this preparation occurs in presidency meetings.

 Council members prepare themselves spiritually to participate in council meetings.
-They seek to be receptive to the promptings of the Spirit.

 ### 4.4.3 Discussion and Decisions